ALF: Alternative Lightwire Functionals

 Academy of Orofacial Myofunctional Therapy, www.myoacademy.net

-ALF Course for Dentists and Healthcare Practitioners
+ALF Course for Dentists and Affiliated Healthcare Practitioners

 ALF (Alternative Lightwire Functionals) is a holistic approach to orthodontic treatment.
 No matter whether you are a novice to ALF treatment or a veteran: this course is an outstanding tool to get you started and/or deepen your understanding of ALF.